akonecki/CodingProjects/ctci/iteration1/chapter1/README.md

   - Could replace all compressions greater than one first
   - compress the 1s but the logic for that seems awful.
 - due to the compression logic of one will implement a copy of the data to a block of memory that is the needed space if the space needed is less than the original.

+#### Problem Issues
+- Trying to do in place was waste of time.
+- Break problem up more in the written stage.

+#### Problem Solution
+- My design actually hit the more optimized solution that does not rely upon StringBuffers.